 With the flexible tools in the Template Builder, it's easy to create a unique template for administrators and teachers across the district to enter data and monitor student progress on any type of plan.

-Create the Template
+Creating the Template

-From the Plans module, select Create Template in the top right corner:
+From the plans module, select Create Template in the top right corner:

-➡️ Title and Settings
+Title and Settings

-• Title: Enter a descriptive name for the Plan.
+• Title: Enter a descriptive name for the plan.
 (60-character limit)

-• Status: Choose a scale to use in the Status drop-down menu.
+• Status: Choose a scale to use in the status drop-down menu.

-• The list of scales is drawn from the Grading Scales available in your district.
+• The list of scales is drawn from the grading scales available in your district.
 (See FAQ for more)

 • Template Description: Describe the goals and objectives of the plan.
 (5000 character limit)